AlexandrosNtakoulas/FLAME-rf/README.md

 - Supervised Clustering for Optimal Sub‑model Selection
 - Different flame front regions, figure out most important features in each region(PCA)
 - After clustering look at how a horyontal line through the flame transltes in the latent space
+- Cluster different flame regimes so that you can say, Ah I am in this regime I will use this formula
 ## To infer variables:
+- Model difference between existing models and the actual values so that you just get a correction term
 - Sd -> Main focus, G equation
 - Flame surface density
 - Reaction rates